AUSTRALIA AT A GLANCE

 |Dentist Sydney Dental Hospital, 2 Chalmers St, Surry Hills||9293 3333|

 |Poisons Information Centre||13 11 26|

 Be aware of Telstra’s twenty-four (24) hour interpreter service.
-Telephone 131 450 – if anytime you are having difficulty communicating in English.
+Telephone 131 450 – Ring this number if you need help to communicate in English.